Directions for Testing Students

 SAY:

-The EAP will assist the CSU system in providing you information on your readiness for college-level written communication and mathematics/quantitative reasoning prior to starting your senior year.
+The EAP will assist the CSU system in providing you information on your readiness for college-level English composition and mathematics concepts/quantitative reasoning prior to starting your senior year.
 The results are used to determine a student’s placement in appropriate coursework once you have been admitted.
 The release of CAASPP results will not affect a student’s application for admission.

 END OF EAP SECTION